jaraco/cssutils/README.txt

 :Author: $LastChangedBy$
 :Copyright: 2004-2007 Christof Hoeke
 :Date: $LastChangedDate$
-:Version: 0.9.3a2 (rev $LastChangedRevision$)
+:Version: 0.9.4a1 (rev $LastChangedRevision$)

 A Python package to parse and build CSS Cascading Style Sheets.

 Partly implements the DOM Level 2 Style `Stylesheets  <http://www.w3.org/TR/DOM-Level-2-Style/stylesheets.html>`_ and `CSS <http://www.w3.org/TR/DOM-Level-2-Style/css.html>`_ interfaces.

-An implementation of the `WD CSS Module: Namespaces <http://www.w3.org/TR/css3-namespace/>`_ which has no official DOM yet is included since v0.9.1.
+An implementation of the `WD CSS Module: Namespaces <http://www.w3.org/TR/css3-namespace/>`_ is included since v0.9.1 and has been adapted to the DOM defined in `CSSOM <http://dev.w3.org/csswg/cssom/>`_ in 0.9.4.

 An implementation of `MediaQuery <http://www.w3.org/TR/css3-mediaqueries/>`_ which form ``stylesheets.MediaList`` is included since 0.9.4.

 Published under the LGPL, see http://cthedot.de/cssutils/license.html